bright1993ff66/Social-Media-Data-Analysis/Recent Research About Social Media Data Analysis/README.md

 The following sections are arranged as follows.
 In Section 1, a list of some research subfields would be given.
 Each subfield is attached with some relevant  papers.
 In Section 2, Some popular NLP tools and useful datasets would be shown.
 Finally in Section 3, some interesting but unanswered research problems are listed and possible solutions are also given.

-The contents of this repo would be updated on a regular basis.
+The contents of this repo would be updated on a regular basis:happy:

 ## 1. Recent Research Progress in Social Media Data Analysis

 Generally speaking, the research based on social media data could be classified into two groups:

 - Social media text analysis
-- Combine the text in social media with other resources such as time, location, author description, demographic information, etc. to solve some real-world problems
+- Combine the text in social media with other resources such as time, location, author description, demographic information, etc.to solve some real-world problems

 Some hot research topics are given below: